How To Travel Amsterdam to Marseille (and back)

 Marseille is a principal Mediterranean port city in the south of France and is located 980km south from Amsterdam.

-1. Flights Amsterdam-Marseille
+1. Amsterdam-Marseille by Air

-As both France and Netherlands are part of the Schengen Zone you do not need to go through a passport control check when travelling between Amsterdam and Marseille.
+As both France and the Netherlands are part of the Schengen Zone you do not need to go through a passport control check when travelling between Amsterdam and Marseille.